minhquanBr2/HCMUS-remote-controller-with-socket/README.md

 - Capture the screen of the server machine.
 - Capture key presses on the server machine.
 - Browse the directory tree on the server machine.

+In order to run this application directly, users only need to download either of 2 files:
+- Server/x64/Debug/Server.exe
+- Client/x64/Debug/Client.exe